hbowie/practopian-v3/commonplace-book/Unprecedented growth in human power.md

 Title: Unprecedented growth in human power

-Tags:   sustainability
+Featured:

+Recommended:

 Author: Yuval Noah Harari

 Date: 2015

+Tags: sustainability

 Work Title: Sapiens: A Brief History of Humankind

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062316095

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper Collins

+Publisher City:

 Date Added: 2016-12-04 10:32:22 -0800

 Body:

 The last 500 years have witnessed a phenomenal and unprecedented growth in human power.
 In the year 1500, there were about 500 million Homo sapiens in the entire world.
 Today, there are 7 billion.
 The total value of goods and services produced by humankind in the year 1500 is estimated at $250 billion, in today's dollars.
 Nowadays the value of a year of human production is close to $60 trillion.
 In 1500, humanity consumed about 13 trillion calories of energy per day.
 Today, we consume 1,500 trillion calories a day.
 (Take a second look at those figures -- human population has increased fourteen-fold, production 240-fold, and energy consumption 115-fold.)